-4.2.1 Recommendation: Amend state law to exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation.
+4.2.1 Recommendation: Amend state law to exempt victims of child sex trafficking and CSEC from all ineligibility factors for crime victims' compensation.
+(See Issue Brief 4.2.)

-Policy Goal 4.3 Sex trafficked children and youth may vacate delinquency adjudications and criminal convictions for any offense arising from trafficking victimization.
+Sex trafficked children and youth may vacate delinquency adjudications and criminal convictions for any offense arising from trafficking victimization.

 California law allows sex trafficked children and youth to vacate delinquency adjudications and criminal convictions but only for certain offenses arising from trafficking victimization.
 Pursuant to Cal.
-Penal Code § 236.14(a), (g), (j)-

-(l) (Petition for vacatur relief of arrest for or conviction of nonviolent offense committed while victim of human trafficking),
+Penal Code § 236.14(a), (g), (j)-(l)33 (Petition for vacatur relief of arrest for or conviction of nonviolent offense committed while victim of human trafficking),

-(a) If a person was arrested for or convicted of any nonviolent offense committed while he or she was a victim of human trafficking,14 including, but not limited to, prostitution as described in subdivision (b) of Section 647, the person may petition the court for vacatur relief of his or her convictions and arrests under this section.
-The petitioner shall establish, by clear and convincing evidence, that the arrest or conviction was the direct result of being a victim of human trafficking.
+(a) If a person was arrested for or convicted of any nonviolent offense committed while they were a victim of human trafficking,34 including, but not limited to, prostitution as described in subdivision (b) of Section 647, the person may petition the court for vacatur relief of their convictions, arrests, and adjudications under this section.
+The petitioner shall establish, by clear and convincing evidence, that the arrest or conviction was the direct result of being a victim of human trafficking which demonstrates that the person lacked the requisite intent to commit the offense.
+Upon this showing, the court shall find that the person lacked the requisite intent to commit the offense and shall therefore vacate the conviction as invalid due to legal defect at the time of the arrest or conviction.

-(g) After considering the totality of the evidence presented, the court may vacate15 the conviction and expunge the arrests and issue an order if it finds all of the following:
+(g) After considering the totality of the evidence presented, the court may vacate35 the conviction and the arrests and issue an order if it finds all of the following:

-(1) That the petitioner was a victim of human trafficking at the time the nonviolent crime was committed.
+(1) That the petitioner was a victim of human trafficking at the time of the alleged commission of the qualifying crime.

-(2) The commission of the crime was a direct result of being a victim of human trafficking.
+(2) The arrest for or conviction of the crime was a direct result of being a victim of human trafficking.